-Why the initial N in my name is important, well John Mason is a very common name and there are loads of John Masons that are artists, so I need something to separate me from the other artists called John Mason.
+Why the initial N in my name is important, well John Mason is a very common name and there are loads of John Masons that are artists, so I need something to separate me from the rest.